yzziizzy/gpuedit/DEVELOPMENT.md

 * Extract selection to its own function in open file space
 * Magic to add a function declaration to the appropriate header
 * Speed scrolling with ctrl
-* Plain/escaped/regex search and replace
+* Escape sequences and regex references in search and replace
 * Duplicate selected lines up/down
 * Move by words
 * Double click to select whole word